Leopard Sharks have teeth with three points.

 The most striking and recognizable feature is the Leopard Shark’s banded pattern on its back.
 These sharks have gray bodies and black or dark brown bands, with lighter-colored markings in the center.
 Dark circular spots dot their backs in between the bands.
 Their underbellies are white.

 These sharks are around 20 pounds and between 4 and 5 feet long.
-They are medium-sized sharks but have a shorter body that is compact.
+They are medium-sized sharks but have shorter bodies that are compact.
 Females are larger than males, often by up to a foot in length.
 The largest Leopard Shark on record weighed just over 40 pounds.

 They have two dorsal fins that are of similar size.
 Their anal fin is much smaller.
 These fins help them move through the water.
 Leopard Sharks swim near the ocean floor, where most of their food lives.